Willian-Coelho-da-Cunha/udacity-memory-game/README.md

 Hypertext Markup language (HTML).

 ## Logic of the game
+**index.html** is the main file of the game.
+This happens, because **index.html** an Graphical User Interface (GUI); very important for the player.

-Click on **index.html** file.
+Click on **index.html** file twice.
 When the web page loads, a modal appears immediately.

 * Press **Star game!** button;
+	At this moment, the timer runs, your stars on the star rating are in risks and the move counter is prepared to you.
 * Click on any card;
+	The clicked card shows its content.
+And the game keep it.
 * Click on another card;
+	At this moment, the game check the cards.
-	* The game does not allow clicking on the same clicked or the corresponding card.
-So, if you do this, nothing will should happen.
+	The game does not allow clicking on the same clicked or the corresponding card.
+So, if you do this, nothing will should happen anymore.
 * If the clicked cards are the same:
-	* You play a game;
-	* The cards leave the game;
+	You play a game; Go ahead!
+The cards leave the game.
+No clicked effect was show anymore.
 * If the clicked cards are not the same:
-	* They will should return to the starting position;
+	They will should return to the starting position
 * If you combine all cards: You win the game!
 Congratulations!!!

+You can restart the game at any moment.
+When you restart it, the timer, star rating and move counter come back to initial state.

 ## Executing the code
 This game was executed in the chrome web browser.
 And, on the emulators along the chrome browser.